 Instructions

 - Sift together the powdered sugar, unsweetened cocoa, and cream of tartar into a large bowl.
 Stir in the milk until well incorporated.
 The mixture will be very thick.
-Cover the bowl and refrigerate for 30 minutes, or until well chilled.
+Cover the bowl and refrigerate for 30 minutes, or until well chilled.1 cup powdered sugar, ½ cup unsweetened cocoa powder, pinch cream of tartar, ¼ cup milk

-- Using an electric or stand mixer, gradually beat the heavy cream into chocolate mixture, scraping down bowl to make sure all the chocolate is mixed in.
-Continue mixing on high until very stiff peaks form.
+- Using an electric or stand mixer with whisk attachment, gradually beat the heavy cream into chocolate mixture, scraping down bowl to make sure all the chocolate is mixed in.
+Continue mixing on high until stiff peaks form.2 cups heavy cream

 Hi Melissa,